mindwingx/gocally/README.md

 ### License

-The Service Call Adapter package is open-source software licensed under the MIT license.
+The GO Cally package is open-source software licensed under the MIT license.

 ### Credits

-The Service Call Adapter package is developed and maintained by Milad Roudgarian.
+The GO Cally package is developed and maintained by Milad Roudgarian.